HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/post_processing.rst

    :align: center
    :alt: NDVI Timeseries for JSIT Jan – Jul 2025 coloured by viewing zenith angle

    NDVI Timeseries for JSIT Jan – Jul 2025 coloured by viewing zenith angle, lower NDVI can be seen close to nadir (0 and 5 degrees).
+Close to nadir the sensor is looking at bare soil next to the mast and this data is removed in L2B.

 Unsuitable Sun Zenith Angle
 --------------------------